bernie-skipole/indipydriver/docs/source/usage/snoopevents.rst

 Therefore to snoop on a remote device, send the getProperties command, and handle the incoming traffic using the snoopevent method.

-The event type passed into the method reflect the commands sent by the remote devices.
+The event type passed into the method reflects the command sent by the remote device.

 Events
 ^^^^^^